Are you in for a heartwarming and belly busting treat?

 So I was determined to copy this cholent recipe at home.
 I still had a tin of confit duck legs in my pantry that I took with me the last time we visited Paris.

 And it sounded like the perfect occasion to open it!

 Look, I didn’t prepare it the traditional way, more like my way.
 I also based my recipe on the dish I had in Mikulov.
 It was quite chunky and rich.

 I saw different versions of this dish online that looked more like baked beans with loads of sauce.
 In fact this cholent is a Jewish bean stew.
 You can also add other meats such as beef or chicken.
 You traditionally oven bake the classic cholent overnight at a low temperature.

 The thought behind is that you add all the ingredients to a large baking dish on Friday and bake it for hours until it is ready to eat for lunch on Saturday.
 Or Shabbat because it’s the day of rest when cooking, baking and the kindling of a fire are prohibited for Jews who follow the rules of their religion strictly.

 Like I said before I prepared this cholent my way: it is ready after a generous 2 hours in the oven.
 I used some of the duck fat to make this dish.
-Traditionally schmaltz is used, rendered chicken or goose fat used for frying or as a spread for bread.
+The traditional cholent contains schmaltz, which is rendered chicken or goose fat.
+You can use it for frying food or as a spread for bread.